Clothing rules for female athletes: 'Taking control over the outfits' | DW | 30.07.2021

 Back then, one of the gymnasts, Elisabeth Seitz, told DW that she wanted every female athlete to "have the opportunity to decide by herself what she wants to wear."

 The barriers to achieving that, though, vary from sport to sport.
 Gymnastics does allow full-body outfits; it is just that most have preferred, mainly out of habit, to stick with traditional leotards.
-For beach handball, however, things are more restrictive, with the rules stating that female players must wear bikini bottoms "with a close fit and cut on an upward angle toward the top of the leg."
+For beach handball, however, things are more restrictive as the rules state that female players must wear bikini bottoms "with a close fit and cut on an upward angle toward the top of the leg."

 In the wake of the Norwegian team's protest, the International Handball Federation, which sets the sport's rules, is now likely to have to change its dress code.
 "I can't think of any other outcome," Lerstad said.